Illimani: Geographical setting

-Illimani is located within the Cordillera Real subrange of the Andes, the longest continental mountain range in the world which extends for approximately 7,000 km (4,300 mi) along the western margin of South America.
+Illimani is located within the Cordillera Real subrange of the Andes, the longest continental mountain range in the world, which extends for approximately 7000 km along the western margin of South America.
 It rises to an elevation of 6438 m at its summit and is the highest mountain in the Cordillera Real and second-highest in Bolivia, surpassed by Nevado Sajama.

 The mountain is situated within the central Andean wet puna ecoregion at the eastern edge of the cordillera and lies in the transitional zone between the high, arid Altiplano plateau to the west and the deep, humid valleys of the Yungas region that descend eastward toward the upper Amazon basin.
 Its geographical position at this intersection enables a wide range of microclimates with flora and fauna adapted to cool, wet conditions and strong solar radiation.
 The local climate varies from cold semi-arid on the western slopes to subtropical highland toward the eastern face.

 Situated approximately 82 km southeast of La Paz, Bolivia's seat of government and the world's highest administrative capital city, Illimani rises as a defining natural landmark of the city.
 The mountain's topographic prominence and snow-capped profile dominate the city's skyline.